abhiramr/abhiramr.github.io/writing/puns.md

 ### Linkuistic

 __08-07-2019__
-- Who called it shaving and not mushkill? 🧐
+- Who called it shaving and not mushkill? :unamused:

 - Sun Tzu : The Art of War;
 Sanju : The Art of Farce

+__22-06-2019__
+- Police officers in Tamil Nadu should be called Noor Jawan.

 __27-06-2019__
 - I ate one lays and one 5 star just now which is in line with my special ketto diet which has just one basic rule - Don't ask me about my diet ketto? :angry: